Skip to Main Content

 Faculty Research & Scholarly Activity: Data Management & Analysis

-Tips and resources for getting started, reviewing the literature, choosing a method, and sharing the findings of scholarly activity and other research projects
+Get library support and find resources for getting started, reviewing the literature, choosing a method, and sharing the findings of scholarly activity and other research projects

 After selecting a method, you must carefully plan how you will manage and analyze the data you collect.
 This involves considering and addressing questions such as: